 Your reputation is a highly valuable corporate asset.

-Any association with illegal working practices has the potential to cause significant and lasting damage to how your organisation is perceived by stakeholders.
-Think most recently of the case of Byron Burger.
+Any association with illegal working practices has the potential to cause significant and lasting damage to how your organisation is perceived in the market.

 Consider the reactions of each of your stakeholder groups, for example: